-- (3) The applicant or developer of the land development activity or his or her representative shall at all times properly operate and maintain all facilities and systems of treatment and control (and related appurtenances) which are installed or used by the applicant or developer to achieve compliance with the conditions of this chapter.
-Sediment shall be removed from sediment traps or sediment ponds whenever their design capacity has been reduced by 50%. - (4) For land development activities meeting any of the conditions set forth in § 143-6C(1)(a), (project activity of between one and five acres of land during course of job, exclusive of one-family residences and construction activities at agricultural properties, or stormwater runoff from land development activities disturbing five or more acres, or stormwater runoff from land development activities discharging a pollutant of concern to either an impaired water or a TMDL designated watershed), the applicant shall have a qualified professional conduct site inspections and document the effectiveness of all erosion and sediment control practices every seven days and within 24 hours of any storm event producing 0.5 inch of precipitation or more.
-Inspection reports shall be maintained in a site logbook. - B. Maintenance easement(s).
-Prior to the issuance of any approval that has a stormwater management facility as one of the requirements, the applicant or developer must execute a maintenance easement agreement that shall be binding on all subsequent landowners served by the stormwater management facility.
-The easement shall provide for access to the facility at reasonable times for periodic inspection by the Village of Menands to ensure that the facility is maintained in proper working condition to meet design standards and any other provisions established by this chapter.
-The easement shall be recorded by the grantor in the office of the County Clerk after approval by the Village Attorney. - C. Maintenance after construction.
-The owner or operator of permanent stormwater management practices installed in accordance with this chapter shall ensure they are operated and maintained to achieve the goals of this legislation.
-Proper operation and maintenance also includes, as a minimum, the following: - A preventive/corrective maintenance program for all critical facilities and systems of treatment and control (or related appurtenances) which are installed or used by the owner or operator to achieve the goals of this chapter. - (2) Written procedures for operation and maintenance and training new maintenance personnel. - (3) Discharges from the SMPs shall not exceed design criteria or cause or contribute to water quality standard violations in accordance with § 143-7C, Water quality standards. - D. Maintenance agreements.
-The Village of Menands shall approve a formal maintenance agreement for stormwater management facilities which are going to be privately owned after construction.
-The agreement shall be binding on all subsequent landowners and recorded in the office of the County Clerk as a deed restriction on the property prior to final plan approval.
-The maintenance agreement shall be consistent with the terms and conditions of a sample Stormwater Control Facility Maintenance Agreement on file in the Building Department.
-The Village of Menands, in lieu of a maintenance agreement, at its sole discretion, may accept dedication of any existing or future stormwater management facility, provided such facility meets all the requirements of this chapter and includes adequate and perpetual access and sufficient area, by easement or otherwise, for inspection and regular maintenance.
+- 3. The applicant or developer of the land development activity or their representative shall at all times properly operate and maintain all facilities and systems of treatment and control (and related appurtenances) which are installed or used by the applicant or developer to achieve compliance with the conditions of this article.
+Sediment shall be removed from sediment traps or sediment ponds whenever their design capacity has been reduced by 50%. - 4.
+For land development activities meeting any of the conditions set forth in § 133-105C (project activity of between one and five acres of land during course of job, exclusive of one-family residences and construction activities at agricultural properties, or stormwater runoff from land development activities disturbing five or more acres, or stormwater runoff from land development activities discharging a pollutant of concern to either an impaired water or a TMDL designated watershed), the applicant hall have a qualified professional conduct site inspections and document the effectiveness of all erosion and sediment control practices every seven days and within 24 hours of any storm event producing 0.5 inch of precipitation or more.
+Inspection reports shall be maintained in a site logbook. - B. Maintenance easement.
+Prior to the issuance of any approval that has a Stormwater Management Facility as one of the requirements, the applicant or developer must execute a maintenance easement agreement that shall be binding on all subsequent landowners served by the Stormwater Management Facility.
+The easement shall provide for access to the facility at reasonable times for periodic inspection by the City of Albany to ensure that the facility is maintained in proper working condition to meet design standards and any other provisions established by this article.
+The easement shall be recorded in the office of the Albany County Clerk after approval by the Corporation Counsel. - C. Maintenance after construction.
+The owner or operator of permanent Stormwater Management Practices installed in accordance with this article shall ensure they are operated and maintained to achieve the goals of this article.
+Proper operation and maintenance also includes as a minimum, the following: - A preventive/corrective maintenance program for all critical facilities and systems of treatment and control (or related appurtenances) which are installed or used by the owner or operator to achieve the goals of this article. - Written procedures for operation and maintenance and training new maintenance personnel.

+- Discharges from the SMPs shall not exceed design criteria or cause or contribute to water quality standard violations in accordance with § 133-106C (water quality standards). - D. Maintenance agreements.
+The City of Albany shall promulgate a formal maintenance agreement for Stormwater Management Facilities which are going to be privately owned after construction.
+The agreement shall be binding on all-subsequent landowners and recorded in the office of the Albany County Clerk as a deed restriction on the property prior to final plan approval.
+The standard maintenance agreement shall be on file in the office of the Stormwater Management Officer.
+The City of Albany Water Board, in lieu of a maintenance agreement, at its sole discretion may accept dedication of any existing or future Stormwater Management Facility, provided such facility meets all the requirements of this article and includes adequate and perpetual access and sufficient area, by easement or otherwise, for inspection and regular maintenance.

-§ 143-9.
+§ 133-108.
 Administration and enforcement; penalties for offenses.